UPDATE: This green marketing post was originally published on 16 March 2020 and updated on 12 April 2021.

 - Giving customers the option of email or text rather than postal mail

-This can enhance your green image and make your customers feel virtuous for choosing you.
+This can enhance your green image and help your customers feel good about choosing you.

 4- Green disposal